psathyrella/partis/manual.md

 | jf_insertion       |  constant region on the 3' side of the J (accounts for reads which extend beyond the 3' end of J)
 | mutated_invariants |  true if the conserved codons corresponding to the start and end of the CDR3 code for the same amino acid as in their original germline (cyst and tryp/phen, in IMGT numbering)
 | in_frames          |  true if the net effect of VDJ rearrangement and SHM indels leaves both the start and end of the CDR3 (IMGT cyst and tryp/phen) in frame with respect to the start of the germline V sequence
-| stops              |  true if a stop codon was found in the frame defined by the start of the germline V sequence
+| stops              |  true if there's a stop codon in frame with respect to the start of the germline V sequence
 | v_per_gene_support |  approximate probability supporting the top V gene matches, as a semicolon-separated list of colon-separated gene:probability pairs (approximate: monotonically related to the actual probability, but not exactly one-to-one)
 | d_per_gene_support |  approximate probability supporting the top D gene matches, as a semicolon-separated list of colon-separated gene:probability pairs (approximate: monotonically related to the actual probability, but not exactly one-to-one)
 | j_per_gene_support |  approximate probability supporting the top J gene matches, as a semicolon-separated list of colon-separated gene:probability pairs (approximate: monotonically related to the actual probability, but not exactly one-to-one)